openSUSE/IBus-Theme-Tools/README.md

 ### Non-GNOME desktop

-Change the IBus GTK theme in a non-GNOME Shell desktop environment.
+Change the IBus GTK theme in a non-GNOME Shell desktop environment and supporting to select a background picture or configure border radius.

-Run [`ibus_theme_tools.py`](https://github.com/openSUSE/IBus-Theme-Tools/blob/main/ibus_theme_tools/ibus_theme_tools.py) script, select GTK theme according to prompted message.
+Run [`ibus_theme_tools.py`](https://github.com/openSUSE/IBus-Theme-Tools/blob/main/ibus_theme_tools/ibus_theme_tools.py) script, operate according to prompted message.

-After changing the GTK theme, the program will automatically add the startup item of changing IBus GTK theme to the current user's `$HOME/.config/autostart/` directory.
+After generating the new theme, just select the theme in the system theme configuration.

-Sample startup item file: [org.hollowman.ibus-gtk-theme-customize.desktop](https://github.com/openSUSE/IBus-Theme-Tools/blob/main/org.hollowman.ibus-gtk-theme-customize.desktop)

 If you install themes that support GNOME shell style, you can also choose to extract IBus style, but you can only use it on GNOME desktop.